New monitor status page: From alert to investigation in one click

 - Detailed history across monitored infrastructure

-The monitor status page is instantly accessible from any Datadog alert you receive, so you can use it to jump-start an investigation.
-But you can also access the status page when your systems are healthy to explore how often each monitor alerts, in which groups, and see the detailed history of each monitor from the past days, weeks, or months.
+You can also access the status page when your systems are healthy to explore how often each monitor alerts, in which groups, and see the detailed history of each monitor from the past days, weeks, or months.

 See the history of all your monitors